arielseidman/K-Means_Clustering/Plants_nb.md

 White on the maps represents the average probability of a random plant being found in a random region, which is about 0.1248858.
-Orange represents values below that, and blue respresents values above.
+Orange represents values below that, and blue represents values above.

 The choropleth maps show white areas connecting blue and orange areas.
 This color gradient appears because plant distributions